laingangiang2006/SQL-Python-D2C-Skincare-E-Commerce-Analysis/README.md

 This synthetic dataset simulates the operations of a Direct-to-Consumer (D2C) skincare e-commerce business.
 It is designed specifically for SQL, Power BI, Tableau, Python, and business analytics projects.

-The dataset contains relational business data covering :
+The dataset contains relational business data covering:

 - customers
 - products